 Theuns outlines the analysis results Central Otago District achieved with the dTIMS model of their infrastructure network, and how these results then allowed their infrastructure management practitioners to confidently present the analysis to the Council.

 David mentions the possible limiting factors for Central Otago District around the ability to generate savings.
-Watch this video to learn that even with limiting factors the dTIMS deterioration modelling could make a difference.
+Watch this video to learn that even with limiting factors the dTIMS deterioration modeling could make a difference.

 What are the data collection techniques that have been developed through the IDS project?
 How effective and flexible is the model that IDS has developed in New Zealand?